beegee-tokyo/ganbarou_tools/README.md

 ------------------------------------------------------------------------------------------------------
 *Credits*
 ------------------------------------------------------------------------------------------------------
-_This ROM is build based on the [repositories](https://github.com/NamelessRom).
+_This ROM is build based on the [Nameless repositories](https://github.com/NamelessRom).
 All credits for this ROM goes to the Nameless team and kasper_h_

 _This ROM uses rom-stats from [mcbyte-it](https://github.com/mcbyte-it).
 All credits for rom-stats goes to him._